hendrikmaus/helm-templexer/README.md

 **Please mind:** we are in _alpha_ - all APIs can change at any time.
 Keep an eye on the release notes.

 Configuration can be provided as TOML, YAML or JSON - please also see the [examples](tests/data).

+Please mind that all paths are evaluated relative to the working directory you call `helm-templexer` from.

 | **Parameter**        | **Description**                                                                                                                                                                                                                                                                    | **Condition** | **Default** | **Example**                          |
 |----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------:|-------------|--------------------------------------|